schodet/nxt-python/docs/commands/nxt-test.rst

 Description
 -----------

 :command:`nxt-test` tests connection with a NXT brick.
-It allows to debug the NXT-Python setup.
+It allows one to debug the NXT-Python setup.

 The NXT brick can be connected using USB, Bluetooth or over the network.